Tantric (album): Background and recording

+Musical style

 The album emphasizes acoustic guitar and harmonized vocal melodies which are reminiscent of Days of the New.
 This style was also heavily influenced by Wright, who is known for applying multi-track vocals to much of his work.

 Touring and promotion

 The band toured extensively to promote their debut album, including a headlining tour in early and fall 2001.
 From April to August that year, they supported 3 Doors Down with Lifehouse, and in May took part in the first two-day HFStival.
 On May 11, Tantric performed "Breakdown" on Late Night with Conan O'Brien.

 The Kentucky group joined Oleander and Beautiful Creatures on the Rolling Rock Town Fair tour from September through November.
 They also appeared on HBO's Reverb in late 2001.
 They would perform on The Tonight Show with Jay Leno on December 28.

 Tantric was chosen to join Creed for the first two months of 2002.
 They then embarked on a headlining effort in the Rellim Tour, sponsored by Miller Beer, in spring 2002.
 Afterward, Tantric would reenter the studio to record their second album.

 Music videos were produced for all three singles from the album.
 "Breakdown" and "Astounded", which were led by director Nigel Dick, feature a more abrasive, confrontational rock sound while "Mourning" takes on a power ballad approach.
 The latter was featured in the end credits of the 2002 neo-noir film The Salton Sea while "Breakdown" was in advertising and the soundtrack to Driven.